Providing Survivor Perspectives for Change

 FROM MILITARY SEXUAL TRAUMA SURVIVORS

-Survivor Perspectives Consulting Group is a volunteer service provider of professionally coordinated Military Sexual Trauma (MST) Survivor Perspectives, Training, and Solutions in Canada.
+Survivor Perspectives Consulting Group is a service provider of professionally coordinated Uniform Sexual Trauma Survivor Perspectives, Training and Solutions across Canada.

-Survivor Perspectives Consulting Group is offering a proven, survivor-borne training solution to the Canadian Armed Forces and Veteran Affairs Canada leadership, with a view to providing a unique perspective on what Survivor Perspectives Consulting Group Survivors, both serving and retired, need in this time of crisis.
+Survivor Perspectives Consulting Group is offering a proven, survivor-borne training solution to the Canadian Armed Forces and other uniform services, presenting a unique perspective that is needed in this time of crisis.

 WHO IS AN MST SURVIVOR?